-Life is busy.
 Each day we have activities, tasks, relationships, and distractions that vie for our time and attention.
 If we aren’t careful and deliberate, our relationship with God can suffer.
 The Lord doesn’t want to be an after-thought and He doesn’t want to be penciled in to our schedules.
 He wants us to prioritize Him.
 Focus our hearts on Him.
 Worship Him.
 Be with Him.
 Be still before Him.
 Rest in Him.

 What are your priorities?
 Where does God fit into your schedule?
 How vital is it to you that you spend one-on-one time with God each day?
 Are you experiencing the supernatural rest that’s found in His presence?

 In Mark 6:30-32, we learn that Jesus and His apostles had been busy working for their heavenly Father.
 In fact, they had worked with such vigor that they hadn’t even gotten a decent meal in their belly.
 (Boy, do I know what that’s like… and I bet you do too!)
 In response, Jesus invited them to get away with Him so they could find some rest and rejuvenation in His presence.
 He said, Come with me by yourselves to a quiet place and get some rest.
-(Mark 6:31, NIV) That same invitation is extended to you and me.
+(Mark 6:31, NIV) (CLICK to TWEET)

-I’d like you to close your eyes and imagine His strong yet gentle hands reaching for your cheeks, lifting your chin, and drawing your eyes to His.
+Close your eyes and imagine His strong yet gentle hands reaching for your cheeks, lifting your chin, and drawing your eyes to His.
 Fix your soul-gaze on His beautiful, blazing, mercy-filled eyes.

-Heavenly Father, please forgive me for all of the times I fail to give You my attention.
+Please forgive me for all of the times I fail to give You my attention.
 I shake my head at the very thought that You want to lock gazes with someone like me, yet Scripture clearly tells me that You desire to be sought after and found by me.
 I’m here.
 You have my full attention, please speak to my heart and help me to be Your captive audience throughout today and everyday.
-In Jesus’ Name, Amen

 Find a solitary place, grab your Bible and read Psalm 103.